Nolan RyanLynn Nolan Ryan

-During his time with the Angels, he hurled four no-hitters and broke Sandy Koufax’s modern-era single-season strikeout record.
-Reggie Jackson, one of the most dominant sluggers of the generation, explained what it was like to face him.
-“I love to bat against Nolan Ryan and I hate to bat against Nolan Ryan.
+Reggie Jackson, one of the most dominant sluggers of that generation, explained what it was like to face Ryan and his 100 mph fastball: “I love to bat against Nolan Ryan and I hate to bat against Nolan Ryan.
 It’s like ice cream.
-You may love it, but you don’t want it shoveled down your throat by the gallon.
-I’ve never been afraid at the plate but Mr. Ryan makes me uncomfortable.
-He’s the only pitcher who’s ever made me consider wearing a helmet with an ear flap.”
+You may love it (facing a fastball), but you don’t want it shoveled down your throat by the gallon.”

 Year Inducted: 1999